 - Click the Settings button in the top left corner.
 The Settings panel opens.

-- Scroll down the panel and then click the Advanced tab.
+- Scroll down the panel and click the Advanced tab.

 - Scroll down to Component Visibility.